USPTO Examiner LISOWSKI JACEK - Art Unit 3741

 Appeal Withdrawal and Reconsideration

-This examiner withdraws rejections or reopens prosecution in 61.5% of appeals filed.
-This is in the 34% percentile among all examiners.
-Of these withdrawals, 50.0% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner shows below-average willingness to reconsider rejections during appeals.
-Be prepared to fully prosecute appeals if filed.
+This examiner withdraws rejections or reopens prosecution in 52.2% of appeals filed.
+This is in the 23% percentile among all examiners.
+Of these withdrawals, 25.0% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
+Strategic Insight: This examiner rarely withdraws rejections during the appeal process compared to other examiners.
+If you file an appeal, be prepared to fully prosecute it to a PTAB decision.
+Per MPEP § 1207, the examiner will prepare an Examiner's Answer maintaining the rejections.

 Petition Practice